“Writing Irresistible Fiction and Creative Nonfiction”

 About Marie Myung-Ok Lee

 Marie Myung-Ok Lee’s next novel is forthcoming with Simon & Schuster in 2017.
-Her work has appeared in the New York Times, Slate, The Guardian, The Nation, The Atlantic, Five Chapters, and Salon.
+She is a staff writer for the Millions and her work has appeared in the New York Times, Slate, the Guardian, the Nation, the Atlantic, Five Chapters, and Salon.
 She was the first recipient of a creative writing Fulbright Fellowship to South Korea and has won the Rhode Island State Council on the Arts fiction fellowship, the Richard Margolis award for social justice reporting, and was a finalist for the United States Artists Fellowship, which honors “innovative, accomplished artists at all stages of their careers.”
 She was the recipient of a MacColl Johnson artist fellowship, which is one of the largest no-strings-attached fellowships of its kind and was a judge for the National Book Award.
 She teaches at Columbia University, where she was the Our Word Writer in Residence, and has taught at Brown and Yale Universities.
 In 2015, she finished her novel as a KWLS writer-in-residence.